 The RPL assessment process requires the learner to submit a significant amount of evidence.
 Assessment of RPL evidence is technical and demanding because the assessor needs to review and align a range of evidence such as referee reports, resumes, photographic and documentary evidence and interviews with the learners, against all requirements of every competency in every unit of competency.
 The assessor also needs to verify that the evidence is authentic, reliable and sufficient.
 For a qualification that usually takes several years to complete, such as a Certificate III in refrigeration and air conditioning, the documentary evidence for an adequately assessed RPL qualification could be hundreds of pages which must be detailed and mapped across each unit of competency.

-“With the help of industry, ARC and ASQA, sub-standard RAC training courses have been all but eliminated.
+“With the help of industry, the ARC and the ASQA, sub-standard RAC training courses have been all but eliminated.
 Sub-standard courses have no place in our industry.
-Appropriate qualifications are the cornerstone of the ARCTick licence scheme and, on behalf of all licensed technicians and businesses, ARC will keep up the pressure on training bodies to help ensure quality courses are delivered for our quality industry,” Mr Bennett said.
+Appropriate qualifications are the cornerstone of the ARCTick licence scheme and, on behalf of all licensed technicians and businesses, ARC will keep up the pressure on training bodies to help ensure quality courses are delivered for our quality industry,” Mr Evans said.

 For further information, please contact Alex Doran, General Manager, Communications and Business Development at the ARC on 03 9843 1601 or email email@example.com